-Andrea Callea has been making electronic music since 1997 and has never cared to impress.
-In fact, Andrea has gone unpublished from 1997 to 2008, when he first exposed what was left of his music (he lost hundreds of tracks for lack of backup) on IRC.
+Andrea Callea has been making electronic music since 1997 and he has gone unpublished from until 2008.
+When he first exposed what was left of his music - since he lost his tracks due to lack of backup - on IRC.
 Where a random internet friend encouraged him to publish.

 Besides the lives with Mi.S.Fu, Andrea never thought much of his music.
-He just created for the sheer pleasure and sake of art pour l’art.
-Until 2008, when CGA was born (ref: opening paragraph) and lost tracks and old .xm was released.
-Read the full album backstory on Bandcamp.
-Subsequently, CGA published a few more albums.
+He just created for the sheer pleasure.
+Until 2008, when CGA was born and lost tracks and old .xm was released on Jamendo.

-CGA, as a project, has ended around 2011.
-In 2012, Aner Andros was the evolution to that.
-With a concentration on internal variety and abstractions, moving from obscure lengthy pieces to denser sound design focused music.
+CGA has ended around 2011, succeeded by Aner Andros.
+A passage marked by a concentration on internal variety and abstractions, moving from obscure lengthy pieces to denser sound design focused music.

 From CGA to Aner Andros, Andrea moved from Linux and Renoise to Mac OSX and Ableton.
-Studied Electronic Music Production at SAE Institute of Milan to step up his game and to attempt to become a musician full time.
-With this change, he also thought that going with a label and typically copyrighted music was necessary.
-Begrudgingly setting aside his most profound convictions of the Copyleft philosophy he had thus far fully embraced and lived.
-In hindsight, this was an attempt that was worth trying, but always felt like selling one’s soul to the company store.
+He studied Electronic Music Production at SAE Institute of Milan to attempt to become a musician full time.
+He also thought that changing his approach towards his releases and going with a label and typically copyrighted music was a necessary step.
+Setting aside his profound convictions of the Copyleft philosophy he had thus far fully embraced and lived.
+However, his ethos and beliefs never changed.